MattiaBonfanti-CS/-IN4331-WDSM-Project/CONTRIBUTIONS.md

 #### Mattia

+Worked on the stock microservice and implemented locking and serialized transactions.
+Implemented Database sharding in the code and in the architecture.
+Setup kubernetes and added deployment scripts.
-Worked on the stock microservice, database sharding, serialized transations and locking implementation stock service, kubernetes setup, tested the system and setup additional docker-compose and kubernetes features.
+Tested the system using the provided benchmark tools and setup additional docker-compose and kubernetes features.

 #### Violeta